flodhest/Rust2AngularCLI/README.md

 - **RxJS Integration:** The project incorporates RxJS for reactive programming, enabling efficient handling of asynchronous tasks.
 Leverage the power of observables and operators to manage data flow and events in your Angular application.

-- **Browser Routing:** Implement smooth navigation between pages with browser routing.
+- **SPA & Browser Routing:** Implement smooth navigation between pages with browser routing.

 - **Unit Testing Configuration:** Easily configure unit testing using Karma and Jasmine.